-An important aspect is the role played by mechanical factors (i.e., gravity, density and viscosity) in constraining motion.
-Aquatic organisms do not experience the effects of gravity as terrestrial organisms usually do because medium density is much higher in water than in air, which creates higher buoyancy.
+An important aspect of mechanical factors (i.e., gravity, density and viscosity) is that they constrain motion.
+Aquatic organisms do not experience the effects of gravity as terrestrial organisms usually do because the medium density is much higher in water than in air, which creates higher buoyancy.
 Since predation usually implies motion, these factors create mechanical constraints acting differently on predators in different physical environments.
-These mechanical factors are ubiquitous and affect small predators (Kiørboe and Saiz, 1995), as well as large predators (Howland, 1974; Domenici et al., 2007).
-Actually, these effects are usually size-dependent: especially, the effects of medium viscosity and density on species motion through drag.
-Hence, motion of planktonic organisms has very different features than motion of larger organisms.
-Metrics such as Reynolds number are commonly used to discriminate between organisms that experience viscous drag (low Reynolds number) and those that experience high inertia (high Reynolds number).
-These features affect the species according to their size and shape (Koehl and Strickier, 1981; Koehl, 1996).
-Hence, incorporating mechanical constraints into models would lead to a better understanding of the size-based relationship between predators and prey, and hence of the size-structure of food webs.
+These mechanical factors are ubiquitous, affect small (Kiørboe and Saiz, 1995) as well as large predators (Howland, 1974; Domenici et al., 2007) and are usually size-dependent.
+In particular, medium viscosity and density affect species’ motion through drag, which is why the motion of planktonic organisms has very different features than that of larger organisms.
+Metrics such as the Reynolds number are commonly used to discriminate between organisms that experience viscous drag (low Reynolds number) and those that experience high inertia (high Reynolds number).
+These features affect species according to their size and shape (Koehl and Strickier, 1981; Koehl, 1996).
+Thus, incorporating mechanical constraints into models could lead to a better understanding of the size-based relationship between predators and prey, and hence of the size structure of food webs.

-Due to size-dependence, models incorporating physical (including mechanical) factors into predation merge size-related biological and mechanical constraints within classical predator-prey systems.
-In the past, several studies began to investigate this promising avenue.
-The dimensionality of the physical medium was shown to constrain predator-prey interactions since predators looking for pelagic and flying prey are predicted to consume prey more efficiently than predators capturing benthic and terrestrial prey (Pawar et al., 2012).
-Extending their framework to predict the realization of pairwise trophic interactions in natural situations, Pawar et al (2019) successfully reproduced some important differences in the consumer-resource size structure of 2D versus 3D communities.
+Due to this size dependence, models incorporating physical (including mechanical) factors into predation merge size-related biological and mechanical constraints in classical predator-prey systems.
+Several studies have begun to investigate this promising avenue.
+The dimensionality of the physical medium was shown to constrain predator-prey interactions since predators are expected to capture pelagic and flying prey more efficiently than benthic and terrestrial prey (Pawar et al., 2012).
+Extending this framework to predict pairwise trophic interactions in natural situations, Pawar et al (2019) successfully reproduced some important differences in the consumer-resource size structure of 2D versus 3D communities.
 However, dimensionality is only one feature of the physical medium.
-Some studies coupled several physical properties of the medium simultaneously with a biological plankton model (Baird and Emsley, 1999), including their effects on different resource-use strategies, such as photosynthesis, nutrient uptake and predation (Baird et al., 2006).
-Addition of these biomechanical mechanisms correctly predicted emergent ecosystem properties, such as deep chlorophyll maxima, where non-biomechanical models could not (Baird et al 2004).
-This additional realism was linked specifically to the inclusion of effects of hydromechanical processes such as advection and turbulent dissipation on planktonic organisms (Baird et al 2004, 2006).
-This kind of approach was later extended to marine food webs using an oceanographic model and proved interesting in its capacity to create realistic food webs with relatively few generic rules (Baird and Suthers, 2007).
-But validation of the model assumptions at a smaller scale than the ecosystem was less successful, due to the small-size of planktonic organisms, and the scale at which the model was applied (Ocean basins and currents).
+Some studies coupled several physical properties of the medium simultaneously in a plankton model (Baird and Emsley, 1999), including their effects on different resource-use strategies, such as photosynthesis, nutrient uptake and predation (Baird et al., 2006).
+Addition of these biomechanical mechanisms correctly predicted emergent ecosystem properties, such as deep chlorophyll maxima, where non-biomechanical models were unable to do so (Baird et al 2004).
+This additional realism was due specifically to the inclusion of effects of hydromechanical processes such as advection and turbulent dissipation on planktonic organisms (Baird et al 2004, 2006).
+This kind of approach was later extended to marine food webs using an oceanographic model, which proved interesting in its capacity to generate realistic food webs with relatively few generic rules (Baird and Suthers, 2007).
+But the validation of the model assumptions at a scale smaller than the ecosystem was less successful, due to the small size of planktonic organisms, and the scale at which the model was applied (ocean basins and currents).
 Similarly, a framework for predicting the optimal motion of larger organisms as a function of size and internal and external factors is under development (Wilson et al., 2015, 2013).
-The importance of physical factors in determining motion is acknowledged (Wilson et al., 2015), but their explicit and quantitative inclusion in the framework has been started only very recently (Portalier et al 2019).
-Although still in progress, this framework is worth using as a basis for the derivation of a mechanistic functional response that would include the role of the physical medium.
+The importance of physical factors in determining motion has been acknowledged (Wilson et al., 2015), but their explicit and quantitative inclusion in this framework has started only very recently (Portalier et al 2019